AtakanYigit/React-C-.NET-MYSQL---Mitre-Attack-Test-System/Readme.md

 ---

 ####Back-End
-- Open MidtermTest on visual studio.
+- Open MitreTestSystemBackEnd on visual studio.
 - Double click on the file that ends with sln.
 - Hit run button on top.